shanelonergan/shanelonergan.github.io/_posts/2020-06-26-pair-programming.md

 ## Tip #3: Be an empathetic navigator, but don't be an island

 As the navigator, it is your job to explicitly instruct the driver what to do.
 However, make sure your partner is following you!
+Check in with them every to often to make sure they understand the code that is being written.
+This is a great opportunity for growth, so if you are navigating and are more experienced, help the driver understand the decisions you are making.
+If you are the navigation but are less experienced than the driver, don't be afraid to ask for help.
+Just because you are in control, doesn't mean you can't ask for suggestions.
+Ultimately, pair programming is meant to be collaborative, so keep an open mind and don't be afraid to make mistakes.

-## Tip #4: Be a dutiful navigator, but make sure you understand
+## Tip #4: Be a dutiful driver, but make sure you understand

+As the driver, it is your job to follow the navigators instructions.
+If you are the more experienced programmer, make sure you give the driver space to work out their thoughts.
+If you think that they are making a mistake, or that you know a better way, perhaps wait a moment before immediately giving your thoughts.
+Let the driver make a mistake and correct it themselves!
+Or, perhaps wait until you reach a pause or an end of a block of code, and then offer your suggestion.
+There is a fine line to walk between being helpful and bulldozing over the navigator's ideas.
+If you are the less experienced programmer, make sure you understand what you are typing!
+Don't be afraid to speak up and ask questions.
+It is a good idea to check in at the end of each code block and go through each line together if needed.
+Driving for an experienced navigator is a great way to learn!

 ## Tip #5: Ask for feedback